slaeryan/slaeryan.github.io/posts/slae-assignment1-blogpost.md

 So how is this useful in the context of Information Security?

 Honestly, bind shells are not that useful in a pen-testing scenario because for one firewalls have very strict inbound traffic filtering rules so inbound traffic from an unknown attacker's IP will probably be blocked and the shell won't be functioning.
 A Reverse TCP shell is what we use almost always in a pen-testing engagement as a workaround for this problem.
+However, it is still integral to know about bind shells.
 You can find more information about this in the next blog post.

 ## A C Prototype first
 If we are going to program in something as low-level as machine code it is only fair that we first create a prototype in a high-level language like C/C++ to conceptualize it and get a template for creating our assembly code right?